dotnet/csharpstandard/standard/attributes.md

 > public class X
 > {
 >     [DisallowNull]
->     public string ReviewComment
+>     public string?
+ReviewComment
 >     {
 >         get => _comment;
 >         set => _comment = value ?? throw new ArgumentNullException(nameof(value),
 >            "Cannot set to null");
 >     }
->     private string _comment = "";
+>     private string? _comment = default;
 > }
 > ```
 >
-> The get accessor could return the default value of `null`, so the compiler warns that it must be checked before access.
+> The get accessor could return the default value of `null`, so the compiler may warn that it must be checked before access.
 Furthermore, it warns callers that, even though it could be null, callers shouldn't explicitly set it to null. *end example*

 #### §The-DoesNotReturn-Attribute The DoesNotReturn attribute